 RCDM Patient Welfare Fund

-The Fund, which is now a registered charity, was set up several years ago and derives income from the generosity of the general public, regimental associations and charitable organisations.
-The fund is used to enhance the patient's stay, provide some luxuries and improve the quality of life during admission.
-Money is spent on a wide variety of things ranging from recreational activity through to buying DVDs and sundry items for the patients.
-Patients can arrive in Birmingham ahead of their possesssions, which can follow on several days later, and so helping them in the first few days is a massive boost.
+The Patient Welfare Fund is a registered charity, set up several years ago with income from the generosity of the general public, regimental associations and charitable organisations.
+The fund is used to enhance the patients stay, provide some luxuries and improve the quality of life during admission.
+Money is spent on a wide variety of things ranging from recreational activities through to sundry items for the patients.
+The aim is to make life easier for the patient either by providing some normality or providing specialist items.